research-anonymous/MultiParallelFinetuning4MMT/README.md

 # MultiParallelFinetuning4MMT

-The code and model will be released soon.
+The English-centric, boosted and upper bound models (complete translation) will be released soon.